hocineismail/react-admine-example/README.md

 # react-admine-example

-an Example how to build admin-panel using reac-admin
+an Example how to build admin-panel using react-admin

 ## Getting Started